emotion-js/emotion/docs/cx.md

-## cx
+---
+title: "cx"
+---

-`cx` is emotion's version of the popular [`classnames` library](https://github.com/JedWatson/classnames).
-`cx` is useful when combining multiple class names, even class names from your stylesheets and emotion generated class names.
+`cx` is emotion's version of the popular [`classnames` library](https://github.com/JedWatson/classnames). `cx` is useful when combining multiple class names, even class names from your stylesheets and emotion generated class names.

 ### Key features

-- High performance integration with emotion
+* High performance integration with emotion
-- Custom class names. e.g, `.my-bem--class`, are appended in order.
+* Custom class names. e.g, `.my-bem--class`, are appended in order.
-- Combines the actual content of emotion generated class names.
+* Combines the actual content of emotion generated class names.
 Multiple emotion generated class names are input and a unique class name is output.

 ### API